 Induction for children with additional support needs will be agreed on an individual basis to make sure that your child settles quickly and easily.

-Pupils due to start Primary 1 at the start of a new school session in August are normally enrolled in January at a date announced by the local authority.
+Pupils due to start Primary 1 at the start of a new school session in August should apply in January at a date announced by the local authority.
 Parents/carers can, however, contact the school office for advice at any time.
+All applications for Primary 1 must be done using the online Application Form.

 Parents will be invited to attend an informal induction meeting so that the Depute Head Teacher (early years) can explain a little about the school and give details of how the children will be admitted.
 There will also be opportunities for parents to hear how to support learning at home.
 Parents/carers will be notified by letter of the days and times their child should visit and start school.

 Good transition arrangements exist for the children heading into Nursery or school for the first time.
 These are updated on a yearly basis in light of feedback that the senior management team (SMT) receives from staff and parents.
-Parents/carers wishing to enrol pupils should go to the School Office and complete the necessary forms taking with them a copy of the child’s birth certificate and a utility bill.
 A member of the senior management team will be pleased to answer any queries about the school and arrange a tour.

 “You can teach a student a lesson for a day; but if you can teach him to learn by creating curiosity, he will continue the learning process as long as he lives.”